Negligent Driving Actions Could Cost You

 The state recorded about 49,306 distracted driving crashes in 2019, resulting in 267 deaths.
 This is about 12% of all crashes and a little over 8% of fatalities.
 This number increased over 2020, despite the year being an anomaly for driving statistics.
 During this time, it also accounted for 8.5% of crashes on a nationwide scale.

 Like drowsy driving, the prevalence of distractions - defined as anything that impairs your cognitive, visual, or manual function while driving - continues to increase.
 Studies have found that about 90% of motorists report using their smartphones while driving.
 This is problematic because even if you take your eyes off the road for five seconds, you will have traveled about the length of a football field at 55 mph.
 If this is routinely occurring, most of the morning commute will have been spent without hardly knowing anything that happened on the road.

 Which Is the Most Dangerous?

 Despite being one of the most widespread negligent behaviors that one can do while driving, considering the crash-to-fatality rate, distracted driving may be regarded as less dangerous than driving under the influence and drowsy driving.
 However, just because DUI is involved in more fatal crashes does not mean that the other two are in the clear.

 Each motorist has a responsibility to make the roadway safer for all drivers, and engaging in behaviors that could potentially endanger others on the road may do the individual more harm than good.

 Law Offices Cytryn & Velazquez, P.A. is committed to making the roads safer by helping injured drivers obtain compensation for their injuries.
-If you or a loved one have suffered at the hands of a negligent driver, call (954) 833-1440 to schedule a consultation today.
+If you or a loved one have suffered at the hands of a negligent driver, call (954) 833-1440 or contact us online to schedule a consultation today.